GLOBAL MARKETS-Inflation anxiety jolts stocks, Asia tumbles to two-month lows

 SYDNEY, May 12 (Reuters) - An extended sell-off drove Asian shares to their lowest in seven weeks on Wednesday as surging commodity prices and growing inflationary pressure in the United States prompted markets to bet on earlier rate hikes and higher bond yields globally.

+Futures pointed to a gloomy start for European and U.S. shares with those of Eurostoxx 50, Germany's Dax and London's FTSE all down 0.2% each.

+E-mini futures for the S&P 500 stumbled 0.4% while futures for the tech-heavy Nasdaq were down 0.6%.

-MSCI's broadest index of Asia-Pacific shares outside Japan slumped 1.5%, adding to Tuesday's 1.6% loss with all major indices under heavy selling pressure
+MSCI's broadest index of Asia-Pacific shares outside Japan slumped 1.5% to the lowest since March 26, adding to Tuesday's 1.6% loss with all major indices under heavy selling pressure.

 Analysts said a combination of inflation fears and some investors cutting their exposure to over-stretched stocks or sectors was behind the recent downturn.

-Australian stocks slipped 0.6% while South Korea's KOSPI index skidded 0.7%.
-Japan's Nikkei reversed early gains to be down 0.4%.
+Australian stocks slipped 0.9% while South Korea's KOSPI index skidded 1.4%.
+Japan's Nikkei reversed early gains to be down 1.5%.
+China's blue-chip share index was little changed.

 Analysts, however, doubted the broader equities sell-off would extend much further in a world of easy accommodative policy and fiscal largesse.